Table of Contents

 Add a command using the

-method of the parser object:def main(): parser = argparse.ArgumentParser(description='CLI Tool') # Add a subparser for the command 'hello' hello_parser = parser.add_subparsers(dest='command') hello_parser.add_parser('hello', help='Print hello message')
+add_subparsersmethod of the parser object:def main(): parser = argparse.ArgumentParser(description='CLI Tool') # Add a subparser for the command 'hello' hello_parser = parser.add_subparsers(dest='command') hello_parser.add_parser('hello', help='Print hello message') -

 Save the file.